luminix-cms/backend/docs/basics/customize-endpoints.md

         // Map the 'profile' method from the controller to 'users/profile' path
         $routes['profile'] = 'users/profile';

-        // To use a HTTP method other than GET, you should set the value as an array
+        // To set the http method, or add middleware, you should set the value as an array
         $routes['addAvatar'] = [
-            'method' => 'post',
+            'method' => 'post', // optional
-            'path' => 'users/{id}/add-avatar',
+            'path' => 'users/{id}/add-avatar', // mandatory
+            'middleware' => ['can:update-profile'] // optional
         ];

         // Disable the default 'destroy' route